 The IPC is one of the fastest-growing curriculums in the world today.
 It is a comprehensive curriculum for 3 – 11 year olds, with a clear process of learning.
 Each unit (or topic) contains specific learning goals for every subject, including for personal learning and for international mindedness.

 Within the IPC many subjects are covered.
 Teachers begin with a 'knowledge harvest' to establish what children already know about a subject and what they want to know.
 Learning can then be tailor-made for the children's lines of enquiry.
 Each topic begins with an exciting 'entry point' - this is to really hook children in to the themes of the unit and to get them thinking and excited about what is ahead.
 Each unit of learning also ends with a celebration and 'exit point' where classes and year groups will celebrate their achievements and learning outcomes together.
 We try to invite families in as often as possible to share in these exit point celebrations with us - the children love to become the teacher to their parents!
 Teachers also look for opportunities for visits out to explore a topic and invite visitors in to school to share their expertise.
-Year 1 recently invited an emergency responder in to tell them all about his job Year 4 are planning a visit to a local nature reserve for term 4.
+Year 1 recently invited an emergency responder in to tell them all about his job Year4 visited Monkton Nature Reserve and Year 1 have a visit planned to an amazing Forest School.